ichistmeinname/Curry-Lenses/curry-lens.md

 * `Eq b` is needed to check validity of updates by comparing the observation results
-* polymorphism of `a` permits semantic bidirectionalization and polymorphic `mu` guarantees integrity of the observations results recorded in the writer monad
+* polymorphism of `a` permits semantic bidirectionalization and polymorphic `mu` guarantees integrity of the observation results recorded in the writer monad
 * consistency check in observation table: the observation results are not allowed to be different to possible update results, if they are